 The term “transport accident” is defined in the Transport Accident Act 1986 (“the Act”) – the legislation that governs the operation of the Transport Accident Scheme in Victoria.
 A Victorian transport accident is defined as an “incident directly caused by the driving of a motor car or motor vehicle, a railway train or a tram”.

+The Transport Accident Commission (TAC) is the Victorian Government-owned agency that was set up to administer the transport accident scheme.
 The Transport Accident Act 1986 established the TAC.
 The Act also governs the operations of the TAC and the administration of TAC claims.
-Under the Act, the TAC is required to pay no fault compensation to those injured in transport accidents, … Read More
+Under the Act, the TAC is required to pay no-fault compensation to those injured in transport accidents, … Read More

 A person who is injured as a result of a transport accident is entitled to no fault benefits under the transport accident scheme if: • the accident occurred in Victoria; or • the accident occurred outside Victoria (but in Australia) and involved a Victorian registered motor vehicle and at the time of the accident the injured person was: • a … Read More

 You can lodge a claim by ringing the TAC call centre on 1300 654 329 or toll free on 1800 332 556.

 Yes.
 A range of medical and like expenses are paid by the TAC.
 A medical excess previously applied.
 The medical excess of $ 651.00 has now been removed.
 The excess no longer applies for accidents occurring on or after 14 February 2018.
 TAC medical coverage is very broad.
 Ambulance and hospital expenses are covered by TAC.
 Radiology and pathology are … Read More